 Like conservatory window film, conservatory solar glass controls how much light and heat gets in and out of your conservatory.
 Some modern conservatories are built with an existing solar glass conservatory roof, which can help to regulate both glare and temperature for years to come as well as improve energy efficiency.

 If you’re still shopping around, check out our guide to the best glass for your conservatory.

 - Its effective solar control stops heat building up in your conservatory while still letting natural light in

 - Conservatory solar glass is so effective, it may mitigate the need for any additional air conditioning or even curtains/blinds

 - Solar glass is much quieter than polycarbonate roofs in rain or hail — essential if you use your conservatory daily as a work or living space

 - As with glass film, solar glass helps reduce the glare on TV and computer screens, and protects furnishings from fading and discolouration due to sun damage

-If you want to find out more about installing a conservatory with solar glass, or replacing the glass in your existing conservatory with our blue self-cleaning solar control glazing, simply request a brochure or speak to a member of our team for a free personalised quote today.
+If you want to find out more about installing a high-quality, affordable conservatory with solar glass, download a free brochure or get a personalised quote today.